 Michael Weatherly joked that NCIS stood for "No Castmember Is Safe"

 Once Upon a Time: You wouldn't suspect it at first due to the six lead characters still being okay after three seasons, and some characters having Plot Armor due to them appearing after their flashback in the real world, but when you think about it, the body count for the show so far is staggering even for named characters.
-Deaths so far include, The Huntsman, Cora, Milah, Peter, King Leopold, Queen Eva, Ruth, Stealthy, Prince Henry, Daniel, Cinderella's fairy godmother, Gus, Greg Mendell, Tamara, Felix, Anita (ruby's mom), Quinn, Peter Pan, Balefire, The Wizard of Oz (technically), Ingrid and Cruella De Vil.
+Deaths so far include, The Huntsman, Cora, Milah, Peter, King Leopold, Queen Eva, Ruth, Stealthy, Prince Henry, Daniel, Cinderella's fairy godmother, Gus, Greg Mendell, Tamara, Felix, Anita (ruby's mom), Quinn, Peter Pan, Balefire, The Wizard of Oz (technically), Ingrid, Cruella De Vil, King Fergus, Sir Percival, and King Arthur.

 Oz: This show is notorious for leveraging this psychological trope and it was a big part of the premise of Tour of Duty.